Test Driving Docker Function as a Service (FaaS)

 Docker FaaS Review

 My first impression of the Docker FaaS is how dead simple it is to launch the entire FaaS stack.
-Once the stack is up and running launching the clean and simple UI reveals about 10 sample functions installed by default.
-These functions range from simple word counting to querying the Docker Hub for Repo's.
+Once the stack is up and running, the clean and simple UI will reveal about 10 sample functions installed by default.
+These functions range from simple word counting to querying the Docker Hub for Repos.

 Docker FaaS UI

-When you click on a function the UI opens the function and provides the ability to invoke the function directly.
-It's possible to pass either Text or JSON to the function and click the Invoke button which triggers the function and responds with an output.
+When you click on a function, the UI opens the function and provides the ability to invoke it directly.
+It's possible to pass either Text or JSON to the function and click the Invoke button, which triggers the function and responds with an output.

 Creating new functions is available at the click of a button.
 Once you click Create New Function.
 It is easy to define a new function.
-Alex made a great boilerplate image functions/alpine which is a great starting point for new functions.
+Alex made an excellent boilerplate image functions/alpine , a great starting point for new functions.
 This image makes it easy to turn any UNIX process into a function.
-I chose to use sha256sum for my demo.
+I chose to use sha256sum it for my demo.

 Create FaaS Function